Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Terraform/Terraform-Notes.md

 #### Question: How can you make changes in the configuration of already created resources using Terraform?
 - To make changes in the configuration of already created resources, we can use the terraform import command.
 - Second is make changes in the configuration and run terraform apply again, terraform refresh is also there to check drifting.
-#### Question: What does Terraform do with the state file when it runs?

-- Terraform maintains a state file that maps the current status of the infrastructure with the configuration file.
-- The state file is commonly stored either locally or in remote storage locations like Azure Storage or AWS S3.
 #### Question: In case the state file is lost, how do you resolve that issue?
-Answer: If the state file is lost, using the terraform import command can help.
+- If the state file is lost, using the terraform import command can help.
 ### Question: What are the major features of Terraform that you find noteworthy?
 - Multi Cloud
 - Easy to use